-There was a strong Governance Structure from the beginning of this project which oversaw all aspects of this Procurement Process and Development Agreement which included all relevant expertise including officials from the National Development Finance Agency (NDFA) who were fully focussed on value for money, cost spending code, cost benefit analysis etc. This structure will remain in place to oversee the actual development of the site.
+There was a strong Governance Structure from the beginning of this project which oversaw all aspects of the procurement process and the soon to be signed development agreement that included all relevant expertise including officials from the National Development Finance Agency (NDFA) who were fully focussed on value for money, cost spending code, cost benefit analysis etc. This structure will remain in place to oversee the actual development of the site.

-We believe that this hugely important project as agreed (Section 183) at the November Council Meeting will deliver within a reasonable timescale a really top quality residential development at the O'Devaney Gardens Site and provide much needed housing for households on our waiting lists as well as Affordable Housing opportunities.
+We believe that this hugely important project as agreed (Section 183) at the November Council meeting will deliver within a reasonable timescale a really top quality residential development with all the necessary ancillary facilities, and provide much needed housing for households on our waiting lists as well as affordable housing opportunities.

 We are very much looking forward to working with Bartra and on getting construction moving as soon as possible

+Brendan Kenny

-Brendan Kenny Assistant Chief Executive 21st November 2019
+Deputy Chief Executive